kljr/SpringboardDDEV/README.md

 * Downloads Springboard-Composer and its vendor dependencies.
 * Creates and manages multiple virtual hosts and site databases.
 * Configures the codeception tests to work out of the box.
-* Automates replacing generic site databases and file assets with reference site assets.
+* Automates replacing a site's database with a fresh copy of QA master.
-* Configures encrypt and sustainer keys.
+* Automates replacing a site's database and file assets with a reference site db and file assets.
-* Automates replacing any site database with a fresh copy of QA master.
+* Configures encrypt and sustainer keys to QA master defaults.
-* Provides shell aliases and functions to quickly navigate the directory hierarchy and perform tasks.
+* Provides shell aliases and functions to quickly navigate the directory hierarchy and perform commandline tasks.
 * Creates Drush aliases which match your project_root folder name:
 `drush @sbvt-`[`project_root_folder_name`].